omgnetwork/omg-samples/omg-js/app/03-transaction-erc20/README.md

 ## Steps

 1. App setup
-2. Logging child chain ETH balances for Alice and Bob
+2. Logging child chain ERC20 balances for Alice and Bob
 3. Creating a payment transaction
 4. Signing, building and submitting a transaction
 5. Recording transaction by the Watcher

 ### 1. App setup

 You can find the full Javascript segment of this tutorial in [transaction-erc20.js](./transaction-erc20.js).
-The first lines define dependent libraries, set up configs for child chain and root chain, define wallets` data to be used during the sample.
+The first lines define dependent libraries, set up configs for child chain and root chain, define wallet's data to be used during the sample.

 ```
 import { ChildChain, OmgUtil } from "@omisego/omg-js";